niharpaul/niharpaul.github.io/_pages/teaching.md

 ---

+# Student Research

+I supervise undergraduate and postgraduate research projects in

+- Physical Oceanography and Climate Dynamics
+- Ocean Observations and Modeling
+- Environmental Data Science application to weather derivatives

+Interested students are encouraged to contact me with a brief statement of research interests and an updated CV.

+---

 # Teaching Philosophy

 My teaching philosophy emphasizes curiosity, quantitative reasoning, and learning by doing.
 I believe students learn best when mathematical concepts are connected with observations, numerical experiments, and real-world environmental problems.
 My courses integrate lectures with hands-on programming, data analysis, simulations, and collaborative projects, enabling students to develop both conceptual understanding and practical research skills.